iglu-sh/cache/README.md

 - `POSTGRES_USER`: User of the postgresql server.
 - `POSTGRES_PASSWORD`: Password for the user of the postgresql server.
 - `POSTGRES_DB`: Database of the postgresql server.
-- `CACHE_MAX_GB`: The maximum size of the cache in gigabytes.
-If the cache exceeds this size, old entries will be removed.

 ### Optional Environment Variables
 Additionally, you may also specify the following variables: